Pata Nahi Rabb Kehdeyan Rangan Ch Raazi: Synopsis

 Pata Nahi Rabb Kehdeyan Rangan Ch Raazi is the story of Harman, his life, his struggle and his dreams.
 His dream is to see his ailing parents happy and healthy and to get Simran as his life partner who hails from a very rich family.

 Ashamed of his poverty, he leaves India and reaches Bangkok to rise in life.
 His life takes a fortunate turn in Bangkok with the help of hotelier, Gurvinder and his pretty daughter, Preet who has a soft corner for Harman.
 However, unaware of Preet’s feelings Harman returns to India as a rich man.

 As he returns he finds out that Simran is studying at Shimla University and he joins the University to grab the golden opportunity be close to Simran.
 Their journey commences with friendship, togetherness and they bond in the snow-capped valleys of Simla.
 Harman starts seeing love in Simran’s eyes for him and he does everything in his power to make Simran happy.
-Valentine’s Day is when he confesses his love for Simran and he sees that Simran just considers him as a good friend and she is in love with some one else.
-There was not the end to the tragedies in his life, he sees that when he reaches India, he not only loses his love but also his parents and what adds to it is that his friends are some how standing against him.
-Movie is all about, how a man struggles for things by working hard and when he finds himself closer to his goal, things slips from his hand which some how justifies the title -Pata Nahi Rabb Kehdeyan Rangan Ch Raazi ...
+Valentine’s Day is when he confesses his love for Simran and he sees that Simran just considers him as a good friend and she is in love with someone else.
+There was not the end to the tragedies in his life, he sees that when he reaches India, he not only loses his love but also his parents and what adds to it is that his friends are somehow standing against him.
+Movie is all about, how a man struggles for things by working hard and when he finds himself closer to his goal, things slips from his hand which somehow justifies the title -Pata Nahi Rabb Kehdeyan Rangan Ch Raazi ...